philgentric/klik/python_for_ML/Readme.md

 Prerequisite: You need to go to the advanced preference menu of klik to enable the capabilities

-method1 (easiest!): klik in the dedictated button in the Launcher
+method1 (easiest!): klik in the dedicated button in the Launcher

 method2: ask klik to provide the command line in the preferences menu